cyb3rxp/awesome-soc/metrics-kpi.md

 * Number or security incidents that impacted business-critical data.
 * Number of tickets in backlog (old tickets still not closed).
 * Number of alerts that were handled with a validated playbook.
-* Number of new automation playbooks that were successfully created and tested.
+* Number of new automation playbooks that were created and successfully tested.
-* Number of reporting automations that were successfully created and tested.
+* Number of reporting automations that were created and successfully tested.
 * Number of alerts that had to be handled by on-call analyst.
 * List of security incidents for which containment phase failed or faced abnormal issues.
 * Number of regulation violations caused by security incidents (eg.: GDPR, NIS2, DORA, HIPAA, SOC 2, etc.).
 * Number of knowledge base articles that were created.
+* Number of procedures that were updated/created.
+* Percentage of knowledge matrix completeness.
-* Percentage of SOC analysts that sucessfully followed SOC-related training or passed required certifications.
+* Percentage of SOC analysts that successfully followed SOC-related training or passed required certifications.
 * Percentage of SOC human resources turnover year over year.